jagrvargen/holbertonschool-higher_level_programming/0x14-javascript-web_scraping/README.md

 3. 3-starwars_title.js - A script that prints the title of a Star Wars movie where the episode number matches a given integer.

 4. 4-starwars_count.js - A script that prints the number of movies where the character Wedge Antilles is present.

+5. 5-request_store.js - A script that gets the contents of a webpage and stores it in a file.